pdjenera/redhat/README.md

 * Laps - The user can use the laps button beside the play / pause control to record lap times as the countdown timer is running.
 Your fastest lap is highlighted with a green text color, while your slowest lap is highlighted in red.

-NOTE: All values when the timer is running are cached locally and will not be reset untile you stop the timer.
+NOTE: All values when the timer is running are cached locally and will not be reset until you stop the timer.

 ### Setup